 The leading runners in the market were Stroke, Amputation, Blood Clot, Death and Impotence, the latter a very real danger to this trader.
 Further down the field we had Parkinsons who was no great shakes frankly.
 Dementia, a foal out of Madness on the dam side, forgot to turn up.
 Panic and Anxiety, not unsurprisingly, attracted interest but were clearly out of their depth in this listed contest; worth keeping an eye on though in the upcoming "Who Gives a Toss" novice stakes.
 Myopia and Cataract hardly got a look in.

 After a sluggish start where most of the runners appeared to be totally anaethetised, Stroke and Amputation never seemed to be in contention despite the going being in their favour, so the LAY to BACK traders should have exited with a nice green there.
 Likewise with Death who gave up the ghost early doors.
 Bookies, clearly in a festive mood, have offered to refund those who tried to back this each-way, citing the obvious fact that Immortality was not an option.
 In an 8 hour race under gruelling conditions Blood Clot was generally present throughout in mid-division.
 Clearing the red would have been the best move there in my opinion.
 However, going about its business stealthily, Pneumonia suddenly made an impressive move up on the inside lung.
 Its stable mate, Exhaustion, while up with pace throughout yet, paradoxically, off it as well, began to ask serious questions on the by now strung out field.
-Impotence, the dark horse in the contest, remained the only other challenger yet, oddly, didn`t appear to give a fuck.
+Impotence, the dark horse in the race, remained the only other challenger yet, oddly, didn`t appear to give a fuck.
 Backers of this, like myself, could have elected to let the trade run, depending on whether you felt a clean sheet was a possibility or not.

 Nearing the finishing line, most of the field had either pulled up or fallen, leaving Exhaustion to canter home with some margin to spare.
 A thrilling contest, if the macabre and absurd gets your adrenalin going, but the sponsors, Gillette Super Surgical Scalpel, announced directly after the race that it would be ceasing any further involvement.
 It is to be hoped that no other sponsor will be found willing to take up any further interest in an event of this nature.